jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

-Each Combat Round, as a Combat Action, a lamia may make a gaze attack to try to overcome a male humanoid (including humans, dwarfs, elves, trolls & halflings) in an opposed test of her Seduction against the male’s Resilience.
+Each Combat Round, as a Combat Action, a lamia may make a gaze attack to try to overcome a male humanoid (including humans, dwarfs, elves, trolls & halflings) in an opposed test of her Seduction against the male's Resilience.
 If the lamia wins, the man immediately falls hopelessly in love with her for as long as she is present.
 The first time he sees her in her true form, rather than cloaked in an illusion, he may attempt to break her hold by making another opposed test.
 If he succeeds, he breaks free but if he fails, he remains entranced as long as he is in her presence.
-If an Adventurer is able to resist the lamia’s gaze attack, he will be immune to it for a full 24 hours.
+If an Adventurer is able to resist the lamia's gaze attack, he will be immune to it for a full 24 hours.

 A man in thrall to a lamia will do virtually anything she asks, including attacking friends and comrades.